lazio/edelweiss/README.md

 }
 ```

-Also you can pass into `Component`'s constructor (not override!) object `css` property that can be `string` (absolute path to css file that are associated with this component) or object that describes relative path to css file and contains `relativeTo` property (path to file or dir relative to which css file will be searched) and `cssFilePath` - relative path of css file to file or dir that specified in `relativeTo` property.
+Also you can pass into `Component`'s constructor (not override!) object with `css` property that can be `string` (absolute path to css file that are associated with this component) or object that describes relative path to css file and contains `relativeTo` property (path to file or dir relative to which css file will be searched) and `cssFilePath` - relative path of css file to file or dir that specified in `relativeTo` property.

 > Note: for specifying path to css file that is in the same directory you must provide object.
 It is not convinient so will be changed.